Are braces right for you?

 As the tooth changes position, your body produces enzymes that work to rebuild the jaw behind it.
 That’s how braces help to reposition teeth without hurting the structure or stability of the mandible and maxilla.

-Contact our Tacoma Orthodontist Office today to talk about how braces can help you!
+Contact our Orthodontist Office today to talk about how we can help you!